-\subsection{Biological vision and ultrafast image categorization}
+\subsection{Biological Vision and Ultrafast Image~Categorization}

-What differentiates an image containing an animal from one without?
-This question of ``animacy detection'' is crucial for the survival of species, and more specifically in the interactions between preys and their respective predators.
-This constraint has therefore profoundly shaped the way biological visual systems are processing the retinal input.
-Of particular importance is the fact that this response must be efficient and rapid, while keeping energy requirements to a minimum.
-In addition, these systems must fit the ecological niche of the system under consideration, with the image dataset being different for example for a lion, a bird or a human.
-It is important to note that this biologically inspired approach has similarities and differences with detection algorithms defined in computer vision, and our goal in this paper is both to propose ultrafast image categorization models but also to better understand how biological visual systems can implement them~\citep{Cristobal2015}.
+What distinguishes a visual scene that includes an animal from one that does not?
+This question of ``animacy detection'' is crucial for the survival of any species, especially in regard to the interactions between prey and predators.
+This constraint has therefore profoundly shaped the way biological visual systems process retinal input.
+Of~particular importance is the fact that this response must be efficient and fast, while keeping energy requirements to a minimum.
+In~addition, these systems must fit the ecological niche of the system under consideration, with~the range of patterns to be recognized being different for, say, a~lion, a~bird, and~a human.
+It is important to note that this biologically-inspired approach shares some similarities and differences with detection algorithms defined in computer vision.
+Our goal in this paper is both to propose bio-inspired ultrafast image categorization models and to better understand how biological visual systems can efficiently implement such a task~\citep{Cristobal2015}.

 Therefore, let us first define the task of rapidly detecting an animal in a scene (see Figure~\ref{fig:figure_1}).
-This task is a routinely used task in the study of biological vision in the lab (for a review, see~\citep{Fabre-Thorpe2011}).
-In its simplest form, it consists of reporting whether an image contains an animal.
-Applied to generic natural scenes, the task is such that the animal species is arbitrary, for example birds, a swarm of insects or mammals.
-Another difficulty is due to the wide variations in identity, shape, pose, size, and position of animals that might be present in the scene.
-Yet, biological visual systems are capable of efficiently performing such detection in images that are briefly flashed, a so-called tachistoscopic presentation, with a differential activity in electroencephalogram (EEG) recordings in as little as $120~\ms$ for humans~\citep{Thorpe1996} or in as little as $80~\ms$ for monkeys~\citep{Fabre-Thorpe1998}.
-It was also observed in the differential activity of single neurons in the primate lateral prefrontal cortex~\citep{Freedman2001}.
+This task is routinely used in the study of biological vision in the laboratory (for a review, see~\citep{Fabre-Thorpe2011}).
+In~its simplest form, it consists of reporting whether an image contains an animal.
+When applied to generic natural scenes, the~task is such that the animal species is arbitrary and can include, for~example, birds, insects, or~mammals.
+A~further difficulty is that there are large variations in the identity, shape, pose, size, number, and~position of animals that may be present in the scene.
+However, biological visual systems are able to perform such detection efficiently in briefly flashed images, a~so-called tachistoscopic presentation, with~differential activity in electroencephalogram (EEG) recordings as low as $120~\ms$ for humans~\citep{Thorpe1996} or as low as $80~\ms$ for monkeys~\citep{Fabre-Thorpe1998}.
+Such EEG recordings from an ultrafast image categorization task are openly available~\citep{Delorme2021}.
+This has also been observed in the differential activity of single neurons in the primate lateral prefrontal cortex~\citep{Freedman2001}.